-ENGLISH: EAL/D (ENGLISH AS AN ADDITIONAL LANGUAGE OR DIALECT) Unit Value ATAR Category

-Board Developed Course 2 А
+ENGLISH: EAL/D (ENGLISH AS AN ADDITIONAL LANGUAGE OR DIALECT) Unit Value ATAR Category Board Developed Course 2 А Brown wisites.
+The English EAL/D assumed in favorable deute who have hear

-Ex xclusi ions: English

 Prerequisites: The English EAL/D course is for students who have been educated in English for five years or less, either in Australia or overseas.
-Eligibility rules apply.